-Interest earned on savings account (National Rate Cap) 0.8% Source: Forbes' S&P 500, 1991-2020.
-FDIC.gov, 6-2021.
-The average associate degree graduate from the SDCCD will see an increase in earnings of \$10,200 each year compared to a person with a high school diploma or equivalent working in California.
+Source: Forbes' S&P 500, 1992-2021.
+FDIC.gov, 2-2022.

+The average associate degree graduate from the SDCCD will see an increase in earnings of \$9,900 each year compared to a person with a high school diploma or equivalent working in California.

-Source: Emsi Burning Glass employment data.
+Source: Lightcast employment data.

-future earnings.
-Annually, the students' investment in the SDCCD has an average annual internal rate of return of 18.1%, which is impressive compared to the U.S. stock market's 30-year average rate of return of 10.6%.
 Taxpayer perspective

 The SDCCD generates more in tax revenue than it takes.
 These benefits to taxpayers consist primarily of taxes that the state and local government will collect from the added revenue created in the state.
 As the SDCCD's students will earn more, they will make higher tax payments throughout their working lives.
 Students' employers will also make higher tax payments as they increase their output and purchases of goods and services.
-By the end of the FY 2020-21 students' working lives, the state and local government will have collected a present value of \$780.8 million in added taxes.
-Benefits to taxpayers will also consist of savings generated by the improved lifestyles of the SDCCD's students and the corresponding reduced government services.
+By the end of the FY 2021-22 students' working lives, the state and local government will have collected a present value of \$758.1 million in added taxes.

+Benefits to taxpayers will also consist of savings generated by the improved lifestyles of the SDCCD students and the corresponding reduced government services.
 Education is statistically correlated with a variety of lifestyle changes.
+The educations that SDCCD students receive will generate savings For every \$1 million of public money invested in SDCCD, taxpayers will receive a cumulative value of \$1.5 million over the course of the students' working lives.

-The educations that SDCCD students receive will generate savings in three main categories: 1) healthcare, 2) justice system, and 3) income assistance.
+in three main categories: 1) healthcare, 2) justice system, and 3) income assistance.
 Improved health will lower students' demand for national health care services.
 In addition, costs related to the justice system will decrease.
-The SDCCD's students will be more employable, so their reduced demand for income assistance such as welfare and unemployment benefits will benefit taxpayers.
+The SDCCD students will be more employable, so their reduced demand for income assistance such as welfare and unemployment benefits will benefit taxpayers.
 For a list of study references, contact the SDCCD for a copy of the main report.
-Altogether, the present value of the benefits associated with an SDCCD education will generate \$101.6 million in savings to state and local taxpayers.
-Total taxpayer benefits amount to \$882.4 million, the present value sum of the added taxes and public sector savings.
-Taxpayer costs are \$491.6 million, equal to the amount of state and local government funding the SDCCD received in FY 2020-21.
-These benefits and costs yield a benefit-cost ratio of 1.8.
-This means that for every dollar of public money invested in the SDCCD in FY 2020-21, taxpayers will receive a cumulative present value of \$1.80 over the course of the students' working lives.
-The average annual internal rate of return for taxpayers is 3.9%, which compares favorably to other long-term investments in the public and private sectors.
+Altogether, the present value of the benefits associated with an SDCCD education will generate \$114.2 million in savings to state and local taxpayers.

+Total taxpayer benefits amount to \$872.3 million, the present value sum of the added taxes and public sector savings.
+Taxpayer costs are \$568 million, equal to the amount of state and local government funding the SDCCD received in FY 2021-22.
+These benefits and costs yield a benefit-cost ratio of 1.5.
+This means that for every \$1 million of public money invested in the SDCCD in FY 2021-22, taxpayers will receive a cumulative present value of \$1.5 million over the course of the students' working lives.
+The average annual internal rate of return for taxpayers is 2.1%, which compares favorably to other long-term investments in the public and private sectors.

 Social perspective